The Pulse of K-Entertainment

 QQ Music

-QQ Music, or QQ音乐, is one of the four flagship music apps operated by Tencent Music Entertainment and one of the clearest public indicators of how K-pop travels through China's paid-streaming economy.
-Tencent Music's own English-language platform pages say QQ Music launched in 2005 and built its identity around a broader listening, watching, and social-entertainment experience rather than a basic streaming utility.
+QQ Music, or QQ音乐, is one of the four flagship apps operated by Tencent Music Entertainment and one of the clearest public indicators of how K-pop travels through China's paid-streaming economy.
+Tencent Music's own corporate pages say QQ launched online music services in 2003 and formally launched QQ Music in 2005, giving the platform a long runway inside the country's digital-audio market rather than a late-arriving streaming story.

 Gallery